reduxjs/redux-toolkit/docs/api/createEntityAdapter.md

 ### Selector Functions

-The entity adapter will contain a `getSelectors()` function that returns a set of four selectors that know how to read the contents of an entity state object:
+The entity adapter will contain a `getSelectors()` function that returns a set of selectors that know how to read the contents of an entity state object:

 - `selectIds`: returns the `state.ids` array
 - `selectEntities`: returns the `state.entities` lookup table
 - `selectAll`: maps over the `state.ids` array, and returns an array of entities in the same order
 - `selectTotal`: returns the total number of entities being stored in this state
+- `selectById`: given the state and an entity ID, returns the entity with that ID or `undefined`

 Each selector function will be created using the `createSelector` function from Reselect, to enable memoizing calculation of the results.